 On the other hand, while apple leather is derived from waste apples, most is bound with polyurethane, which is derived from fossil fuels and once mixed with apples, will not recycle or break down.

 In the end, it's your choice.
-Just know the truth so you can shop your values.
+Just know the facts so you can shop your values.

 Images: Ashoka | Gus* Modern | The Apple Girl